mediacloud/backend/doc/story_processing_flows.markdown

 =----------------
 The geotagging client adds a set of tags to each story that indicate that the story is about that location.
 The geotagger operates entirely through the api.
-It periodically calls the API to download all new stories in media sources that we want to geotag, including the corenlp annotation for each; generates the geotagging information based on the entity data in the corenlp annotation; and then writes any tags for each story back to the core system through the api.
+It periodically calls the API to download all new stories in media sources that we want to geotag, including the CoreNLP annotation for each; generates the geotagging information based on the entity data in the CoreNLP annotation; and then writes any tags for each story back to the core system through the api.
 The geotagger is run as a separate codebase, available [here](https://github.com/c4fcm/MediaCloud-GeoTag-Labeller/commits/master).